 This post may contain affiliate links.

 Spring and summer a great time of year to teach young learners about the weather.
-With topics like rain and rainbows, clouds and tornadoes your preschoolers will have so much fun reading or listening to you read to them about all different types of weather.
+With topics like rain and rainbows, clouds and tornadoes your preschoolers will have so much fun reading weather books or listening to you read to them about all different types of weather.